quicwg/base-drafts/draft-ietf-quic-http.md

 Frame types of the format `0x1f * N + 0x21` for non-negative integer values of N are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
-These frames have no semantics, and can be sent on any open stream when application-layer padding is desired.
-They MAY also be sent on open streams in connections where no data is currently being transferred.
+These frames have no semantics, and MAY be sent on any stream where frames are allowed to be sent.
+This enables their use for application-layer padding.
 Endpoints MUST NOT consider these frames to have any meaning upon receipt.

 The payload and length of the frames are selected in any manner the implementation chooses.